thomaspoignant/go-feature-flag/README.md

 - [From a file](https://thomaspoignant.github.io/go-feature-flag/flag_file/file/)

 ## Flags file format
-`go-feature-flag` is to avoid to have to host a backend to manage your feature flags and to keep them centralized by using a file a source.
+`go-feature-flag` core feature is to centralize all your feature flags in a source file, and to avoid hosting and maintaining a backend server to manage them.

 Your file should be a `YAML`, `JSON` or `TOML` file with a list of flags *(examples: [`YAML`](testdata/flag-config.yaml), [`JSON`](testdata/flag-config.json), [`TOML`](testdata/flag-config.toml))*.

 **A flag configuration looks like:**